InfectedIsm/proof-of-security/README.md

 I will do Aragon as there's only 2 days left to Ethos, and Aragon seems easier to understand

 #### DAY 30 3-mar-2023
->Suceeded in the #30daysweb3security challenge!
+>- Suceeded in the #30daysweb3security challenge!
 Thank you to the @Web3SecurityDAO for organizing this!
 >- I finally solved Damn Vuln DeFI #12 Climber!
 Struggled so much bc of the execute/schedule ids+ manipulating the arrays, to finally get a pretty clean solution!